nourkagha/agha.dev/content/posts/welcome.md

 Welcome to my blog!

-This is a home for my thoughts, opinion and perspective, and a place to share my ideas, projects, guides and documentation.
-I aim to make my guides and documentation user-friendly and accessible to anyone regardless of technical background, where possible or necessary.
+This is a place to share my ideas, projects, guides and documentation, and a home for my thoughts, opinions, insights and perspectives regarding any topics or subjects of interest.
+When it comes to technical blogs, my aim is to make my guides and documentation user-friendly and accessible to anyone regardless of technical skill and background, where possible or necessary.

 You can find out and explore more about me and my background [here](/about), where I cover my main areas, passions and interests.
-If you would like to connect, need help or have any questions, you can reach out and get in [contact](/contact) with me.
+If you would like to connect, need help or have any questions, feel free to reach out and get in [contact](/contact) with me – I'm always happy to chat and meet new people.

-I have a lot of stuff coming up, including some big music projects that I have been planning for a long time, and I can't wait to share it with the world.
+I have a lot of stuff coming up, including some big music projects that I have been planning for a long time and span more than a decade of inspiration, and I can't wait to share it with the world.

+The source code for this website and blog lives on [GitHub](https://github.com/nourkagha/agha.dev).

 You can subscribe to any updates by following my [RSS](/rss) feed.